 Mobile phones and other electronic items

-No one should walk around the School or over the road crossings wearing headphones; they may only be worn in school when express permission has been given by a member of staff.
+No-one should walk around the School or over the road crossing points wearing headphones; they may only be worn in school when express permission has been given by a member of staff.

 Smart device use in Years 7 and 8

 Students in Years 7 and 8 may bring a phone or smart watch to school with parental permission but it must be switched off and kept out of sight between 8.40am and 4.00pm unless there are exceptional circumstances and by prior arrangement with the Head of Year.
 In these circumstances, a note will be issued and a time and place agreed for a phone call or text.
 Any urgent message to or from parents should go via the School Reception or the School Office.